English (ENG)

 ENG 385.
 Creative Writing Workshop.
 3 Credit Hours.

 Intensive practice in the writing and criticism of poetry and fiction.
 Associated readings geared to the needs of the individual participant.
-Fulfills Core requirement(s): VPA.
+Fulfills Core requirement(s): VPA (Visual and Performing Arts).

 Cross-listed Courses: CRW 385